JerryTseee/JerryTseee.github.io/_pages/about.md

 </div>

 # 💻 Internships
-- *2024.05 - 2024.08*, I worked as a **research assistant** in the **HKU Computer Graphics and Visualization Lab**.
+- *2024.05 - 2024.08*, I worked as a **research assistant** in the **HKU Computer Graphics and Visualization Lab**, supervised by **Prof. Taku Komura**.
 My duty was to help developing a fully automation system to convert metahuman to OBJ mesh in Unreal Engine 5 and Maya.
 I also helped to do the data analysis of the digital human facial data.
 - *2023.12 - 2024.02*, I worked as a **data scientist intern** in the **SmartAge Intelligence Limited**.
 My job was to collect the elderly activity data and help to do the data analysis to discover potential business value in the elderly market.
 I was also responsible for the renovation of WordPress product website.

 # 🎖 Honors and Awards